Route to become a Professional Chartered Accountant in Malaysia

 Best Education Pathway to Become a Chartered Accountant in Malaysia

 Presently, Malaysia has about 7.5 million Accountants.
-The country requires another 60,000 Accountants to fulfil Vision 2020.
+The country requires another 60,000 Accountants.
 All Accountants have to abide by a strict code of ethics and maintain high professional standards.
 All practising accountants must register with the Malaysian Institute of Accountants (MIA).
 Students after high school wanting to know about the pathway to become a Chartered Accountant in Malaysia can read on or contact us for advise.

 Becoming a Professional Chartered Accountant in Malaysia